Offirmo/offirmo-monorepo/stack--2022/3-advanced--browser/css--reset/README.md

 What we want:
 * ideally we want a pure reset bringing all browsers/os to the same common denominator WITHOUT introducing opinions or "recommended"
+* we won't come up with new styles, we'll settle on the most rational from all the big 3 browsers
+* "sane defaults" should NOT be included, such recommended styles should be built upon the reset in a separated sheet
-* this common denominator should display properly a semantic HTML (thus adding styles can be acceptable)
+* however this common denominator should display properly a semantic HTML (thus adding a few styles can be acceptable)
-* deprecated elements and browsers/os should not longer be included
+* deprecated elements and browsers/os should no longer be included
 * should be unit tested with visual regression
-* "sane defaults" should NOT be included, such recommended styles should be built upon the reset in a separated sheet

 ## Notes

 Ideas
 * TODO one day check if there is a standard default stylesheet https://stackoverflow.com/a/22510220/587407
-* TODO one day check if one can use js to grab the default style from inside a browser
+* TODO one day check if one can use js to grab the default style from inside a browser?